petazeta/youronlineshop/README.md

 ## More

 Multi-shop feature is now available.
-You can host several stores by adding their settings to the configuration files.
+You can host several independent stores by adding their settings to the configuration files.

 Files server/cfg/dbcfg.js and server/cfg/config.js contains stores configuration.
 Store folder inside catalog-image one can be replicated for each site.
 You must also enable multi-shop by stablishing isSiteUnique: false at server/cfg/default.js.